 Awarded to FA Howe, TR Barrick, T Jones and BA Bell

 Professor Howe is co-organiser of the Clinical Neuroscience module offered to medical students who opt to undertake an intercalated BSc course.

 He lectures undergraduates about the clinical applications of magnetic resonance imaging, contributing to Anatomy, Biology of Cancer and Clinical Neuroscience modules for MBBS and BSc courses.

-He supervises lab-based MRes and BSc student research projects and a library-based Special Study Course on Biomedical Applications of Magnetic Resonance.
+He supervises lab-based MRes and BSc student research projects and library-based Special Study Courses on the Biomedical Applications of Magnetic Resonance.